This page provides information and links for Albertans about changes in the law and legal services because of COVID-19.

 - Calgary Legal Guidance: Phone legal advice clinics are still running.
 All in-person clinics and walk-ins are cancelled up to and including April 30, 2020.Leave a message at 403.234.9266 and staff will contact you to set up an appointment.

-- Student Legal Assistance (University of Calgary): No longer accepting new clients.
+- Student Legal Assistance (University of Calgary): SLA is now accepting a limited number of new client appointments.
 If you are an existing client, call 403.220.6637 to leave a message or send an email to [email protected].